All Episodes

 I am not a theologian.

-I have never used this program to preach or prophesize as you well know, I don't go to those kind of arguments.
+As you well know, I don't go into those kind of arguments.

-Faith is a deeply personal private thing.
+Faith is a deeply personal, private thing.

 That's why I don't even condone arguments about it on this program.

-I'm just asking here.
+So I'm just asking here, I'm, I'm.

-I am I'm no, I'm not asking if when Jesus told people to be charitable, was he telling them to pay higher taxes and let the Romans take care of it?
+No, I'm not asking if when Jesus told people to be charitable, was he telling them to pay higher taxes and let the Romans take care of it?

 He wasn't, right?

-The Romans ran the show back.
+The Romans ran the show.

 They were the federal government.